capnproto/capnproto/doc/index.md

 years of experience working on Protobufs, listening to user feedback, and thinking about how things could be done better.

-I no longer work for Google.
-Cap'n Proto is not affiliated with Google or any other company.
+Note that I no longer work for Google.
+Cap'n Proto is not, and never has been, affiliated with Google; in fact, it is a property of [Sandstorm.io](https://sandstorm.io), of which I am co-founder.

 **_OK, how do I get started?_**